gguillotte/mdsrd5/mdsrd5.md

 A target that is held shut by a mundane lock or that is stuck or barred becomes unlocked, unstuck, or unbarred.
 If the object has multiple locks, only one of them is unlocked.

-If you choose a target that is held shut with arcane lock, that spell is suppressed for 10 minutes, during which time the target can be opened and shut normally.
+If you choose a target that is held shut with [*arcane lock*](#arcane-lock), that spell is suppressed for 10 minutes, during which time the target can be opened and shut normally.

 When you cast the spell, a loud knock, audible from as far away as 300 feet, emanates from the target object.